 “When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true:

 “’Death has been swallowed up in victory.’

 ‘Where, O death, is your victory?

 The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Master Yeshua the Messiah” (1 Corinthians 15:54-57).

 At this point, death no longer becomes something to fear.
 We realize that our physical bodies are deteriorating, but we have confidence that we’ll get “the new model” someday, a body that will never get weak and sick.

 Because we take eternity literally, we see others around us and wish to share our hope with them and to rescue them from certain death.
 The Bible says that we have been given unique gifts and abilities that we can use to serve others (Ephesians 4:11-13).
 In fact, our daily suffering and battles with poor health can be used to minister to the needs of others around us.

-“Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God… If we are distressed, it is for your comfort and salvation; if we are comforted, it is for your comfort” (2 Corinthians 1:3-6).
+“Praise be to the God and Father of our Master Yeshua the Messiah, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God… If we are distressed, it is for your comfort and salvation; if we are comforted, it is for your comfort” (2 Corinthians 1:3-6).

 If I had never gotten sick with Addison’s disease, I would never have been motivated to research and write this book.
 If you had never struggled with chronic fatigue, you also would never have learned and studied.